 These teachings include: The Four Noble Truths, The Eightfold Path, Precepts, Duhkha (suffering exists), Anatta (no separate self), and Annica (all things change).
 Go to the Weekly Schedule for the current topic.

-Full day retreats are planned throughout the year.
+Full and half day retreats are planned throughout the year.
 These retreats are led by senior monks and Teachers of Buddhism from Shasta Abbey as well as monks from other temples within the Order of Buddhist Contemplatives.
 The retreat dates tentatively setup for 2013 are listed below.
 More information on the focus of individual retreats will be posted as it becomes available.

 All retreats and activities of the meditation group are offered free and are open to all who would like to attend.
 Donations, generally referred to as Dana, are gratefully accepted to support the activites of the meditation group and to help support the monastic community of Shasta Abbey Buddhist Monastery.
 Meditation instruction is providedat retreats for those unfamiliar with the practice of Serene Reflection Meditation.